 - a.
 The student selects a dissertation advisor with assent of the faculty member. - b.
 Student and advisor select a general area for the dissertation. - c.
 Student, in consultation with advisor, develops and revises rough drafts of proposal. - d.
-In consultation with advisor, student selects a dissertation committee.
-The committee must consist of at least three members.
-At lease two members must be faculty in the Department of Psychology (the advisor and one other member), one of whom must be a member of the program Faculty.
-A third member must be chosen from among the graduate faculty within the university outside the Department of Psychology.
-[Note: assent of faculty members to participate in a dissertation is voluntary.
-The department expects that all faculty will be willing to participate as advisor or committee member on some dissertations; participation on a particular dissertation is completely voluntary.
-If a student cannot obtain the voluntary consent of a committee, the dissertation cannot proceed.] - e.
 When advisor agrees that the rough draft proposal is far enough along, the draft is distributed to the committee at least 2 weeks before initial committee meeting.
-At the initial meeting the committee gives approval or directs changes in the scope

-- and design of the dissertation, with feedback on what changes are required before final approval is given. - f.
+At the initial meeting the committee gives approval or directs changes in the scope and design of the dissertation, with feedback on what changes are required before final approval is given. - e.
 The number of meetings of the committee will depend upon the progress of the student.
-Committee goodwill can be maximized by working individually with the advisor between meetings, and making substantial progress before calling another meeting. - g.
-When the committee determines that the proposal is ready to proceed to an oral defense, a courtesy draft is submitted to the department chair, at least two weeks before the meeting at which approval is anticipated.
-At this time, a review copy will be made available for faculty in the department office, and faculty will be notified of the date and time of the meeting at which approval is anticipated.
-This meeting is open. - h.
+Committee goodwill can be maximized by working individually with the advisor between meetings, and making substantial progress before calling another meeting. - f.
 Committee signature on the proposal signifies that the committee agrees that the design, hypotheses, statistical analysis, and literature review are appropriate for a dissertation, and the document is well written.
-Signature of the Associate Chair for Graduate Studies indicates concurrence - g.
-A hard-copy of the proposal should accompany the signature sheet to the Graduate Program Office for the Associate Chair for Graduate Programs to sign.
+Signature of the Associate Chair for Graduate Studies indicates concurrence.

-3. During the dissertation
+3. Defending the Dissertation Proposal